ibexa/documentation-developer/docs/content_management/url_management/url_management.md

 For example, a URL wildcard called `pictures/*/*` can use `media/images/{1}/{2}` as destination.
 In this case, accessing `<yourdomain>/pictures/home/photo/` loads `<yourdomain>/media/images/home/photo/`.

-You can configure URL wildcards either in the Back Office, or with the public PHP API.
+You can configure URL wildcards either in the back office, or with the public PHP API.

 Before you configure URL wildcards, you must enable the feature in configuration: